 The Graduate School’s Commitment to Student Success

 The overarching goal of the University’s actions is to minimize the risk of the spread of COVID-19 and to safeguard the health and safety of the Penn State community.
-This is a rapidly evolving situation, and there may be new directives issued by the Governor and/or other governmental and health agencies in the coming hours and days.
 We appreciate everyone’s understanding and flexibility.

 Graduate Students Serving as Instructors and/or Supporting Courses Offered by Other Instructors

-Graduate student serving in this role should review important “GUIDANCE FOR INSTRUCTORS, INCLUDING GRADUATE STUDENT INSTRUCTORS/TEACHING ASSISTANTS," and contact the department/instructor responsible for the respective courses for guidance on how to adapt to a remote format for delivery/support appropriate for each course.
-The University has several resources noted below available for instructors regarding remote teaching and learning.
+Graduate student serving in this role should contact the department/instructor responsible for the respective courses for further guidance.
 Please watch for further messages with additional teaching resources over the coming days.

 - Instructional Design Support for Remote Teaching

 - Build a Course from Scratch in Canvas

 Graduate Students Conducting Research for their Thesis/Dissertation or as Part of a Research Assistantship / Graduate Students Involved in Human Subjects Research:

 On May 19, 2020, the Office of the Senior Vice President for Research in consultation with the Vice Dean for Research and Graduate Studies in the College of Medicine, provided guidance for the gradual and phased increase in on-campus research-related activities.